Irrotational Contact Fields: Test Cases

-A convergence analysis with and without dissipation is shown in Fig. \ref{fig:rod_convergence}.
-We use time steps $\delta t=\{6.4\times 10^{-4}, 1.6\times 10^{-4}, 4.0\times 10^{-5}, 1.0\times 10^{-5}\}\text{ s}$.
-We observe that both SAP and Similar are pretty much indistinguishable when there is no friction.
-The Lagged model has the most error at the largest simulation time steps, exposing one of the model's weaknesses.
-For these rapidly changing solutions, the effect of the lagged normal force in the modeling of Coulomb friction is no longer negligible.
-We observe that the Lagged model struggles to capture the impact and it even misses it if the time step for this case is larger than about $10^{-3}\text{ s}$.
-However, the model finally reaches the expected first order convergence regime at the smallest time steps.
-We observe similar trends for non-zero dissipation, though the curves depart as the prediction of the point of impact changes.
+A convergence analysis with and without dissipation is shown in Fig. \ref{fig:rod_convergence}, using time steps $\delta t=\{6.4\times 10^{-4}, 1.6\times 10^{-4}, 4.0\times 10^{-5}, 1.0\times 10^{-5}\}\text{ s}$.
+Without dissipation, SAP and Similar model solutions are indistinguishable.
+The Lagged model exhibits the largest error at the largest time step. revealing a limitation: its lagged normal force affects Coulomb friction modeling in rapidly changing scenarios, even missing impacts when $\delta t > 10^{-3}\text{ s}$.
+However, it achieves first-order convergence with smaller steps.
+Similar trends occur with non-zero dissipation, though the curves diverge as time of impact predictions shift.